testfairy/draw-me-a-fairy/README.md

 ## How to build

 *Draw Me A Fairy* comes with 2 product flavors.
-One flavor support audio recordings during the app is foreground.
+One flavors support audio recordings during the app is foreground.
 The other flavor disables audio entirely.

 If you want to build the version without the audio, run the command below in project directory to create the apk.
 ```bash